Skip to main content

 • How likely is it that HSCT will lead to a fully functioning immune system?

-• What are the chances that the recipient will need another transplant later in life or lifelong immunoglobulin replacement therapy?
+• What are the chances that the recipient will need another transplant later in life or lifelong immunoglobulin (Ig) replacement therapy?

 • How likely is it that the recipient’s body will reject the transplant?

-• Myeloablative conditioning (MAC): This type of conditioning uses a higher dose of chemotherapy drugs aimed at completely getting rid of the recipient’s stem cells.
+• Myeloablative conditioning (MAC): This type of conditioning uses a higher dose of chemotherapy to completely get rid of the recipient’s stem cells.
 Successful MAC makes plenty of empty space in the recipient's bone marrow for new stem cells to land and grow.
-In general, MAC has the best chance to fully replace the bone marrow with new stem cells to achieve a fully functioning immune system that can fight off infections.
-However, this approach does not always work in every patient and comes with more severe side effects and higher risk.
+In general, MAC has the best chance to fully replace the recipient’s stem cells with donor stem cells to achieve a fully functioning immune system that can fight off infections.
+However, this approach does not always work in every patient and comes with the risk of more drug toxicity.

-• Low-dose conditioning: This type of conditioning uses very low doses of chemotherapy drugs and is more commonly used in gene therapy.
+• Low-dose conditioning: This type of conditioning uses very low doses of chemotherapy and is more commonly used in gene therapy.

 • Anemia, bleeding, and infection: Conditioning will reduce the number of all of the recipient’s blood cells, including immune cells, red blood cells, and platelets, for several weeks.
 During this time, the recipient is at an increased risk for infection, may have blood clotting problems, or may feel tired and weak because they have fewer red blood cells.
+It is likely that transfusion of blood and/or platelets, as well as antibiotics or other methods to minimize the risk of infections during the period of low white cells, will be needed during this time.

 • Chronic problems from harm to vital organs, such as the brain, lungs, kidney, and liver.
 Sometimes these complications can be treated with medication.